Below, you'll find the answers to some of the most frequently asked questions about the online DNP program from Sacred Heart University.

 Is the Doctor of Nursing Practice program accredited?

 Yes.
-We have received full approval from the State of Connecticut College of Nursing of Higher Education to implement the DNP program and are fully accredited by the American Association of Colleges of Nursing (AACN) and by the Commission on Collegiate Nursing Education (CCNE).
+We have received full approval from the State of Connecticut College of Nursing of Higher Education to implement the DNP program.
+The baccalaureate degree program in nursing, the master’s degree program in nursing, and the Doctor of Nursing Practice program at Sacred Heart University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791. http://www.ccneaccreditation.org

 If you have additional questions or would like to learn more about the online DNP program, please complete the form to learn more or call us toll free at (877) 791-7181 to speak with an admissions adviser.